simolus3/drift/README.md

   }
 }
 ```
-If we now change the annotation on the `MyDatabase` class to `@Usemoor(tables: [Todos, Categories], daos: [TodosDao])`
+If we now change the annotation on the `MyDatabase` class to `@UseMoor(tables: [Todos, Categories], daos: [TodosDao])`
-and re-run the code generation, a getter `todosDao` can be used to access the instance of that dao.
+and re-run the code generation, a generated getter `todosDao` can be used to access the instance of that dao.

 ## TODO-List and current limitations
 ### Limitations (at the moment)